spotify/annoy/README.rst

   print(u.get_nns_by_item(0, 1000)) # will find the 1000 nearest neighbors

 Right now it only accepts integers as identifiers for items.
-Note that it will allocate memory for max(id)+1 items because it generally assumes you will have items 0 … n.
+Note that it will allocate memory for max(id)+1 items because it assumes your items are numbered 0 … n-1.
+If you need other id's, you will have to keep track of a map yourself.

 How does it work
 ----------------